awto/mixfix-clj/README.md

 The arguments for `op` are:
 1. optional language name
 2. precedence level, the bigger the number the tightly the operator binds
-3. head symbol for clojure form the operator will be converted too
+3. head symbol for clojure application list the operator will be converted to
 4. syntax picture

-Syntax picture is a vector of symbols interleaved with another single element vectors specifying syntax holes.

-In the hole definition may be either:
+Syntax picture is a vector of symbols interleaved with another vectors specifying syntax holes.
+The hole definition vector may contain various options for that hole.
+They may be either:

+  * empty - means same precedence level as its operator
   * number - specifies any precedence explicitly
-  * X - means precedence is bigger than precedence of the operator in this position, literally just an increment
-  * x  - means precedence is the same as the operator's one
+  * +  - precedence is the same as the operator's one
+  * assoc - will unwrap sub-form if it has same head symbol as the operator
+  * id <value> - for assoc operators will treat <value> as identity for the operation, by default `nil`.

-So this is it, now we can use mixfix operatos.
-It is converted into plain clojure form using `%` macros.
+So this is it, now we can use mixfix operators.
+It is converted into plain clojure application form using `%` macros.
 It walks through all sub-forms and parses their content.

 ```clojure